-Immediate promotion of a student into a leadership position must be voted on by Work Committee.
+Immediate promotion of a student into a leadership position must be voted on by the Work Committee.
 The process to promote a student is as follows:

-- The department manager and a work supervisor must be represented at Work Committee (in person, phone call, letter) to ask for a student to be promoted. - The student being considered for promotion should meet some form of the following stipulations: - Must demonstrate leadership while on shift - Must be reliable and responsible - Shows integrity and innovation in their work ethic - General workers can be promoted to Crew Heads or Assistant Managers based on departmental needs. - Students cannot be promoted to Department Manager and General Manager positions.
+- The department manager and a work supervisor must be represented at the Work Committee (in person, phone call, letter) to ask for a student to be promoted. - The student being considered for promotion should meet some form of the following stipulations: - Must demonstrate leadership while on shift - Must be reliable and responsible - Shows integrity and innovation in their work ethic - General workers can be promoted to Crew Heads or Assistant Managers based on departmental needs.